 The University of Michigan (including UM-Ann Arbor, UM-Dearborn, UM-Flint, and Michigan Medicine) is required to maintain security logs as part of its compliance with certain federal and state laws and regulations.
 This effort also helps your unit support and meet the U-M Security Log Collection, Analysis, and Retention (DS-19) standard.

 Information Assurance (IA) uses Splunk—the Information and Technology Services (ITS) log collection and aggregation engine—to identify and monitor potential IT security threats.
 IA has begun working with a small number of UM-Ann Arbor units to help them set up appropriate security logging that is sent to its secure and centralized Splunk security log repository for IA analysis and retention.
 There is no charge to units for participation in the Splunk security logging service.

 Every unit is different, so IA will will hold individualized discovery meetings with each unit during the first half of 2019 to work through the process of identifying needed security logs and getting them into the IA security log repository.
 IA will provide documentation and support to help bring all units into compliance with the standard by the end of 2020.

 Setting Up Your Unit Security Logs

 - Each unit's Security Unit Liaison (SUL) is asked to provide contact information for a person(s) who is familiar with unit systems and will work with IA to coordinate the unit's security logging.
-Please send this information to ITSSplunk@umich.edu by the end of December 2018.
+Please send this information to ITSSplunk@umich.edu by January 7, 2019.

 - IA will hold discovery meetings (usually one–two hours long) with each unit by summer 2019.
 Participants in these meetings will review the security log standard, begin to work through a spreadsheet for identifying relevant logs, and plan next steps.

 - Contact the IA security logging project team.
 To provide your unit's contact person or ask questions, send email to the team at ITSSplunk@umich.edu.